Bioinformatics7181/DeepLION/README.md

 Deep MuLti-Instance Learning Improves the Prediction of Cancer-associated T Cell ReceptOrs for Accurate CaNcer Detection
 ------------------------------

 DeepLION is a deep multi-instance learning (MIL) method for identifying cancer-associated T cell receptors (TCRs) and detecting cancer samples using TCR-sequencing data.
 Its workflow is divided into three parts: data preprocessing, the convolutional neural network (CNN) for TCRs, and MIL.
-For more details, please read our paper `DeepLION: Deep MuLti-Instance Learning Improves the Prediction of Cancer-associated T Cell ReceptOrs for Accurate CaNcer Detection`.
+For more details, please read our paper [`DeepLION: Deep Multi-Instance Learning Improves the Prediction of Cancer-Associated T Cell Receptors for Accurate Cancer Detection`](https://doi.org/10.3389/fgene.2022.860510).

 <p float="left">
   <img src="Figures/DeepLION_workflow.png" width="781" height="450"/>